 We are looking for out-going volunteers who will greet and assist the public in the WET Center’s exhibit gallery, which is open Monday through Saturday, from 10:00 am to 4:00 pm.
-If you have an interest in helping our community learn all about water, download the application by clicking here.
+If you have an interest in helping our community learn all about water, click here.
 The program is open to people 13 years and older.

 For more information about the WET Science Center, educational programs, scheduling a visit, or volunteering, send an email to Amber Smith, or call (360) 528-5742.
 For directions to the WET Center, which is located in LOTT's Regional Services Center in Olympia, click here.

 |get adobe reader|